IEEE-NITK/ieee-nitk.github.io/CONTRIBUTING.md

 At the top, we would like you to use the same `username` as your github account (for example `salman-bhai` is Salman's (my) Github username).
 This will allow us to avoid username collisions within our blog.

+**4. Adding your image to the blog.**

+Go to the directory `blog_src/assets/img/authors` and add your author image there.
+Make sure you have a **square image**.
+Later you have to compress your image via a Python script.
+To compress your image you can run the command `python image_optimise.py <image-name>`.

 ## Step 3: Adding your new post to the IEEE-NITK blog

 Now that your username is under the list of authors, we get to the fun part: adding your article to our blog.